Coast Guard searching for plane with 6 on board in Alaska

 The Coast Guard was told by the plane’s operator that five passengers and a pilot were on board, he said.

 Wadlow did not have details on when the plane took off.
-He said Coast Guard responders were dispatched.
+Coast Guard responders were dispatched, he said.

+There had been light rain and mist in the area, with visibility at about 3.5 miles (5.63 kilometers), Wadlow said.

 Calls and messages to the Federal Aviation Administration and the National Transportation Safety Board were not immediately returned.